dev-emmanuelj/Web-Scraping/README.md

 ## Full Example

-Combining all the steps, 001 webscraping.py here is the complete script.
-It’s like the big reveal at the end of a mystery novel:
+([Combining all the steps, here is the complete script.
+It’s like the big reveal at the end of a mystery novel])

-001 webscraping.py

 ## Conclusion